Hummingbird: Visual system

+Hummingbirds have visual properties typical of species that are both predatory and prey, a combination that enables them to capture insects and to hover at flowers for feeding, while simultaneously avoiding potential predators.

+Anatomy

-Although hummingbird eyes are small in diameter (5–6 mm), they are accommodated in the skull by reduced skull ossification, and occupy a larger proportion of the skull compared to other birds and animals.
+Hummingbirds have an upper and lower eyelid, and a nictitating membrane as a translucent "third" eyelid.
+Although hummingbird eyes are only 5–6 mm in diameter, they are accommodated in the skull by reduced skull ossification, and occupy a larger proportion of the skull compared to other birds and animals.

-Further, hummingbird eyes have large corneas, which comprise about 50% of the total transverse eye diameter, combined with an extraordinary density of retinal ganglion cells responsible for visual processing, containing some 45,000 neurons per mm^{2}.
+The iris of hummingbird eyes is dark brown, with a black pupil measuring 216 micrometres in diameter, and a wide, thin cornea.
 The enlarged cornea relative to total eye diameter serves to increase the amount of light perception by the eye when the pupil is dilated maximally, enabling nocturnal flight.
+The retina has an extraordinary density of ganglion cells responsible for visual processing, containing some 45,000 neurons per mm^{2}.

+The prevalence of natural eye disease in a sample of Anna's and black-chinned hummingbirds was 2.3%.

+Adaptations

-During evolution, hummingbirds adapted to the navigational needs of visual processing while in rapid flight or hovering by development of the exceptionally dense array of retinal neurons, allowing for increased spatial resolution in the lateral and frontal visual fields.
+During evolution, hummingbirds adapted to the navigational needs of visual processing while in rapid flight or hovering by development of an exceptionally dense array of retinal neurons, allowing for increased spatial resolution in the lateral and frontal visual fields.
 Morphological studies of the hummingbird brain showed that neuronal hypertrophy – relatively the largest in any bird – exists in a region called the pretectal nucleus lentiformis mesencephali (called the nucleus of the optic tract in mammals) responsible for refining dynamic visual processing while hovering and during rapid flight.
 The enlargement of the brain region responsible for visual processing indicates an enhanced ability for perception and processing of fast-moving visual stimuli encountered during rapid forward flight, insect foraging, competitive interactions, and high-speed courtship.

+Hummingbirds are highly sensitive to stimuli in their visual fields, responding to even minimal motion in any direction by reorienting themselves in midflight.
+While in complex and dynamic natural environments, their visual sensitivity allows them to precisely hover in place - functions controlled by the lentiform nucleus, which is tuned to fast-pattern velocities enabling highly tuned control and collision avoidance during forward flight.

 A study of broad-tailed hummingbirds indicated that hummingbirds have a fourth color-sensitive visual cone (humans have three) that detects ultraviolet light and enables discrimination of non-spectral colors, possibly having a role in flower identity, courtship displays, territorial defense, and predator evasion.
 The fourth color cone would extend the range of visible colors for hummingbirds to perceive ultraviolet light and color combinations of feathers and gorgets, colorful plants, and other objects in their environment, enabling detection of as many as five non-spectral colors, including purple, ultraviolet-red, ultraviolet-green, ultraviolet-yellow, and ultraviolet-purple.

-Hummingbirds are highly sensitive to stimuli in their visual fields, responding to even minimal motion in any direction by reorienting themselves in midflight.
-Their visual sensitivity allows them to precisely hover in place while in complex and dynamic natural environments, functions enabled by the lentiform nucleus which is tuned to fast-pattern velocities, enabling highly tuned control and collision avoidance during forward flight.